B2B Video Production: A Practical Guide for 2026

 Advocacy keeps the value going

-Post-purchase video often gets ignored, even though it’s where retention and expansion get support.
+Post-purchase video often gets ignored, even though it’s where retention and expansion get their support.
 Training videos, webinars, feature education, and customer enablement content help users succeed with what they bought.

 When this stage is missing, the marketing team ends up overinvesting in acquisition while customer teams rebuild the same explanations from scratch.